-And once you've picked the perfect wolf-like breed, make sure you find the perfect wolf name for your furious looking friend by reading 60 Wolf Names and Meanings.
+Once you've picked the perfect wolf-like breed, make sure you find the perfect wolf name for your furious looking friend by reading the article 60 Wolf Names and Meanings.

 Alaskan Malamutes stand about 25 inches high and weight in at around 85 lbs as adults.
 Often used as a sled dog, this breed definitely has the energy for it!
 Sources say it is rather a stubborn breed and difficult to train, so they require quite a bit of work!